Kandy-IO/kandy-link-android-sdk/tutorials/MobileSDK Android User Guide.md

 The Mobile SDK has the following characteristics:

-* supports REST over HTTP/HTTPS for integration with the presentation layer of SPiDR/Kandy Link
+* Supports REST over HTTP/HTTPS for integration with the presentation layer of SPiDR/Kandy Link
-* supports WebSocket for notification
+* Supports WebSocket for notification
-* built and distributed as a standard library structure for easy use in mobile applications
+* Built and distributed as a standard library structure for easy use in mobile applications
-* most features are implemented based on factory and singleton design patterns
+* Most features are implemented based on factory and singleton design patterns
-* access to REST APIs provided by Ribbon's Kandy platform
+* Access to REST APIs provided by Ribbon's Kandy platform

 See [Appendix A: High-level Mobile SDK structure](#appendix-a-high-level-mobile-sdk-structure) for a high-level view of the Mobile SDK and its sub-modules.